paulyoung/jade-inheritance/README.md

   - `options.basedir = 'app'`

-    Defines the root, from where pug-inheritance starts to scan for all `\*.jade` files in all existing folders within the set basedir.
+    Defines the root, from where pug-inheritance starts to scan for all `\*.jade` files in all existing folders within the basedir.

     ```javascript
     var options {
-      extension: '.pug',
+      basedir: 'app'
     }
     ```